Ruth Kipoyi

-Ruth Monique Kipoyi (born 15 October 1997), known as Ruth Kipoyi, is a DR Congolese footballer, who plays as a forward for Turkish Women's Football Super League club ALG Spor and the DR Congo women's national team.
+Ruth Monique Kipoyi (born 15 October 1997) is a DR Congolese footballer who plays as a forward for Saudi Women's Premier League club Al-Nassr and the DR Congo national team.

 Club career

 On 15 July 2021, Kipoyi signed for Tanzanian women's football team Simba Queens, representing the club in the 2021 CAF Women's Champions League CECAFA Qualifiers.
 The side finished third, failing to qualify for the inaugural CAF Women's Champions League finals.

+ALG Spor

 In December 2021, she moved to Turkey and joined the Gaziantep-based club ALG Spor to play in the 2021-22 Turkcell Women's Super League.
 On 9 March 2022 she scored her first professional hat-trick with three goals in a 7-0 league win over Dudullu Spor.
 She enjoyed the 2021-22 Women's Super League champion title of her team.
 On 18 August 2022, she debuted in the 2022–23 UEFA Women's Champions League.